stacksgov/sips/sips/sip-02x/sip-02x-stacks-pay.md

 ## License and Copyright
 This SIP is made available under the terms of the Creative Commons CC0 1.0 Universal license, available at https://creativecommons.org/publicdomain/zero/1.0/ This SIP’s copyright is held by the Stacks Open Internet Foundation.

-## Motivation
+## Introduction

 As the Stacks ecosystem grows, there's an increasing demand for a standardized method to request and process payments.
-Currently, there is no unified standard for creating and handling payment requests on the Stacks blockchain, which leads to fragmentation and inconsistent user experiences.
+Currently, there is no unified standard for creating and handling payment requests on the Stacks blockchain, which will lead to fragmentation and inconsistent user experiences.
 Existing payment request standards in other ecosystems offer features like reusable payment requests and enhanced security, but no such standard exists for Stacks.

 **Stacks Pay** addresses this gap by introducing a payment request standard tailored specifically for the Stacks blockchain.
 The standard simplifies the process of sending and receiving payments, enhances interoperability among wallets and applications, and increases security by providing mechanisms to tie transactions back to payment requests.